Snapshot Tests in React Using Jest

 Configure Jest

-First, you need to setup jest in the project.
+First, you need to set up jest in the project.
 For that install few packages:

 npm install --save-dev jest babel-jest babel-core regenerator-runtime babel-preset-es2015 babel-preset-react